Sunday, 22 December 2024

 Seeking better product support

-The coalition anticipates that the problem will worsen as more companies create “smart” products that connect to the internet or rely on apps for functionality.
+The coalition anticipates that the problem will worsen as more companies create “smart” products that connect to the or rely on apps for functionality.
 To address this growing concern, the groups have proposed several recommendations for the FTC, including:

 • Requiring companies to guarantee a minimum product support period and clearly display this information on the packaging.